idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

 - Turn input into outputs
 - How to measure success of the process, what will you inspect, when will you adjust,
 - Who is the owner?
-- What other process is this similar to, can we co-alsce with something else?
+- What other process is this similar to, can we co-coalesce with something else?
 - How will you get buy in
 - How to get team to accept
 - (Bright spot, then land and expand)